microsoftgraph/group-membership-management/UI/Documentation/UISetup.md

 ## Post-Deployment tasks

 * Go to the static web app in your compute resource group.
 You should see a URL in the Overview page.
 Copy that URL.
-Go to `<solutionAbbreviation>`-ui-`<environmentAbbreviation>` application in Azure Active Directory -> `Authentication` -> Add that URL as a Redirect URI -> Click `Save`
+Go to `<solutionAbbreviation>`-ui-`<environmentAbbreviation>` application in Microsoft Entra ID -> `Authentication` -> Add that URL as a Redirect URI -> Click `Save`

 ### Run UI locally